Our Story

 In the spring of 2020, Michelle found herself facing an immediate future without events and with reams of Ankara textiles she purchased in Ghana the year before.
 An entrepreneur at heart, Michelle saw more than an opportunity to bring a 3-year vision to life, but one to tap into the change happening all around the world: her masks would showcase African beauty, establish a direct line to artisans on the Continent through curated, handmade textiles, and educate people about the Black activists, artists, and thinkers who have shaped American history.
 She decided to breathe life into Cotton Blocks, a fashion-meets-history brand offering unique products that Celebrate, Educate, and Uplift the People, Places, and Events of Black Americans.

 And although she comes from a long line of seamstresses, Michelle had never sewn a single stitch in her life.
 She relied on her aunt’s expertise to teach her over Whatsapp and a few YouTube videos, and in short order, she started producing and selling her handmade masks on Facebook in April.
 Michelle launched Cottonblocks.com on Juneteenth 2020, with her masks quickly selling out across the country.
-Since its launch Cotton Blocks has introduced a Tee and Hoodie line and soon to introduce home décor featuring lampshades, throw pillows, drapery and bedding all designed with African textiles.
-Cotton Blocks has also been featured in Essence Magazine, Fox8 and WKYC.
+Since its launch Cotton Blocks has introduced a Tee &; Hoodie line and CB @Home an interior décor line featuring lampshades, dinner napkins and soon to come, throw pillows and drapery all designed with African textiles.
+Cotton Blocks has also been featured in Essence Magazine, The Cleveland Plain Dealer, Fox8 and WKYC.

 Michelle also has extensive experience in political campaign management and candidate consulting, working on Presidential, Congressional, Judicial, Mayoral, and Issue-Based campaigns.
 She is a graduate of the Congressional Black Caucus Political Education & Leadership Institute in Washington DC as well as the Presidents’ Council Foundation’s Emerging Entrepreneurs Program.

 Michelle has a passion for service and is committed to her community.
-She currently serves on the Greater Cleveland Food Bank’s External Affairs Committee and its Special Events Committee.
-She is V.P. of Sustainer Council for the Junior League of Cleveland and is an active member of the National Council of Negro Women (Cuyahoga County Section), National Association for the Advancement of Colored People (Cleveland Chapter), CARATS, Inc (Cleveland Chapter) and Win with Black Women.
+She has served on the Greater Cleveland Food Bank’s External Affairs Committee and its Special Events Committee recently combined and renamed the Community Engagement & Philanthropy Committee.
+She is the current Sustainer Council Treasurer and Immediate Past V.P. of Sustainer Council for the Junior League of Cleveland, serves on the Executive Board the National Council of Negro Women (Cuyahoga County Section), Board Member of the CWRU African-American Alumni Association, Financial Secretary, CARATS, Inc (Cleveland Chapter) Member of the National Association for the Advancement of Colored People (Cleveland Chapter), and Win with Black Women.

-In her spare time Michelle is a Co-Founder of Black Women Werk, an online community providing space and place for Black women and their voices and AMN Productions, an event production company producing large-scale events.
+In her spare time Michelle is a Co-Founder of Black Women Werk LLC, an online community providing space and place for Black women and their voices and Aficionado Productions LLC, an event production company producing large-scale events and license holder of Diner en Blanc, Cleveland.